ice1000/code_wars_android/README.md

 This app is entirely under development.

+You can view:

-You can view information about yourself and someone else by giving the username.
+0. Information about yourself and someone else by giving the username.
+0. Information about a specific kata
+0. Information about your completed kata
+0. Information about your authored kata

 ## Download